fxlin/p2-concurrency/exp1.md

 ### Student experience

-*   primary: recognize critical sections and address them with a variety of different mechanisms.
+*   primary: recognize critical sections and protect them with a variety of mechanisms.
-*   primary: demonstrate the existence of race conditions, and efficacy of the subsequent solutions
+*   primary: demonstrate race conditions and how to fix them
-*   primary: experience with basic performance instrumentation, measurement and analysis
+*   primary: experience with performance instrumentation, measurement and analysis

-Viewed from a skills (rather than problem domain) perspective, this experiment focuses **less on programming**, and more **on performance measurement and analysis**.
+This experiment focuses **less on programming**, and more **on performance measurement and analysis**.

 We will focus on concurrency correctness in this experiment, and will consider scalability in the subsequent experiment.

-## Reading
+## Prerequisites

 To do this experiment, you may need to study a few things: